woman using keypad access control technology

 2. Mechanical access control

 Eventually, people started developing and designing mechanical systems to complement the physical barriers used to control access.
-Mechanical access control technologies consist of mechanical locks and manual controls that require human intervention to operate them.
+Mechanical access control technologies consist of mechanical locks and manual controls that require human intervention to operate.

 Locks and keys have been used for centuries to control access into buildings and rooms — and we still use them today.
-Only relatively recently have we started enhancing and replacing these forms of mechanical access control with more advanced technologies.
+Only relatively recently have we started enhancing and replacing these forms of mechanical access control with more advanced digital access control technologies.

 3. Digital access control